BUSINESS ENERGY

 To find out who is currently supplying your premises with gas, call the meter number helpline on 0800 088 6986.
 For electricity, phone the Local Electricity Distribution Company for your area.

 When you move into your new premises, you’ll automatically be transferred onto a ‘deemed’ rate with the building’s current suppliers.
-These are expensive rates so it’s important that you move your company off them as soon as possible.
+These are usually among a supplier's most expensive rates, so it’s important to switch to a fixed rate deal as soon as possible.
+The good news is, you can switch from deemed rates straight away.

 In some cases, the supply to your new building may have been disconnected because the old tenant failed to pay their bills.
 You may have to pay a reconnection fee or a deposit to get it reinstated.
-If your building is brand new, then you’ll also have to pay a connection charge and the supply could take some time to set up.
+If your building is brand new, you may need to pay a connection charge, and the supply could take some time to set up - plan ahead if you're going to be the first occupant of a new property.

 Who pays your business energy bills?

-In some situations, your tenancy may stipulate that you pay your business energy bills directly to your landlord who will then pay the supplier.
+The terms of your tenancy agreement may stipulate that you pay your business energy bills directly to your landlord, who then pays the supplier.
 You’ll need to talk to your landlord if you wish to change energy suppliers or deal, although this may not always be possible.

 Even if your landlord pays the supplier, you will still be responsible for making sure your energy accounts stay in balance.
 Check the terms of your tenancy agreement thoroughly so you’re aware of how your energy bills are managed.